Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ![OutputCocot](https://user-images.githubusercontent.com/48829194/62342257-86e2d080-b4e6-11e9-8685-94fb930be027.PNG)

-All the calculated results can be seen on the [excel files].
+All the calculated results can be seen on the [excel files](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/Results/ResultsCocor).

 ## Further analysis

 ### Frequency of words
-In order to calculate for the entities of the Kore dataset the number of occurence in the ``raw`` and ``entity input corpus`` the CountWords_Raw.py and CountWords_entity.py scripts are used and can be run with following command:
+In order to calculate the number of occurence in the ``raw`` and ``entity input corpus`` for the entities of the KORE dataset the [CountWords_Raw.py] and [CountWords_entity.py] scripts are used and can be run with following command:
 ```markdown
 python CountWords_Raw.py Kore.txt inputList_raw
 ```